simgrid/simgrid/docs/source/Configuring_SimGrid.rst

    [  0.000000] (0:@) Visited states = 68
    [  0.000000] (0:@) Executed transitions = 46

-This path can then be replayed outside of the model-checker (and even in non-MC build of simgrid) by setting the ``model-check/replay`` item to the given path.
+The interesting line is ``Path = 1/3;1/4``, which means that you should use `--cfg=model-check/replay:1/3;1/4`` to replay your application on the buggy execution path.
 The other options should be the same (but the model-checker should be disabled).
 Note that format and meaning of the path may change between different releases.

 Configuring the User Code Virtualization
 ----------------------------------------